Thin category

-In mathematics, specifically category theory, a posetal category, or thin category, is a category whose homsets each contain at most one morphism.
-As such, a posetal category amounts to a preordered class (or a preordered set, if its objects form a set).
-As suggested by the name, the further requirement that the category be skeletal is often assumed for the definition of "posetal"; in the case of a category that is posetal, being skeletal is equivalent to the requirement that the only isomorphisms are the identity morphisms, equivalently that the preordered class satisfies antisymmetry and hence, if a set, is a poset.
+In mathematics, specifically category theory, a thin category, or posetal category, is a category whose homsets each contain at most one morphism.
+As such, a thin category amounts to a preordered class (or a preordered set, if its objects form a set).
+A thin category that is skeletal (i.e. whose isomorphisms are endomorphisms) amounts to a partially ordered class (or a poset if the category is small).
+A thin category is sometimes assumed skeletal.

+Equivalently, a thin category is a category enriched over the initial boolean algebra $2=\{0,1\}$ regarded as a cartesian monoidal category.

-All diagrams commute in a posetal category.
-When the commutative diagrams of a category are interpreted as a typed equational theory whose objects are the types, a codiscrete posetal category corresponds to an inconsistent theory understood as one satisfying the axiom x = y at all types.
+All diagrams commute in a thin category.
+When the commutative diagrams of a category are interpreted as a typed equational theory whose objects are the types, a codiscrete thin category corresponds to an inconsistent theory understood as one satisfying the axiom x = y at all types.

-Viewing a 2-category as an enriched category whose hom-objects are categories, the hom-objects of any extension of a posetal category to a 2-category having the same 1-cells are monoids.
+Viewing a 2-category as an enriched category whose hom-objects are categories, the hom-objects of any extension of a thin category to a 2-category having the same 1-cells are monoids.

-Some lattice-theoretic structures are definable as posetal categories of a certain kind, usually with the stronger assumption of being skeletal.
-For example, under this assumption, a poset may be defined as a small posetal category, a distributive lattice as a small posetal distributive category, a Heyting algebra as a small posetal finitely cocomplete cartesian closed category, and a Boolean algebra as a small posetal finitely cocomplete *-autonomous category.
+Some lattice-theoretic structures are definable as (usually skeletal) thin categories of a certain kind.
+For example, under this assumption, a poset may be defined as a small skeletal thin category, a distributive lattice as a small skeletal thin distributive category, a Heyting algebra as a small skeletal thin finitely cocomplete cartesian closed category, and a Boolean algebra as a small skeletal thin finitely cocomplete *-autonomous category.
 Conversely, categories, distributive categories, finitely cocomplete cartesian closed categories, and finitely cocomplete *-autonomous categories can be considered the respective categorifications of posets, distributive lattices, Heyting algebras, and Boolean algebras.